jlmakes/scrollreveal/README.md

 Basic Usage
 -----------

 How does it work?
-It’s as simple as adding `data-sr` to an element, it will reveal as it enters the viewport.
+Just add `data-sr` to an element, and it will reveal as it enters the viewport.
 ```html
 <p data-sr> Chips Ahoy! </p>
 ```